 Day 9 Etosha National Park

 Today is spent game-viewing in Etosha National Park.
-Etosha hosts a vast array of animals, including the Big Five, as well as giraffes, large herds of elephant, antelope, and predators ranging from lion to black-backed jackal.
+Etosha hosts a vast array of animals, including the Big Five – lion, leopard, elephant, rhino and buffalo, as well as giraffes, antelope, and other predators.

 Day 10 Etosha National Park